Ashgr/helathInsurance-MachineLearning/README.md

 # healthInsurance-MachineLearning
-ML model to predict the charges of insurance for some People Data
+ML model to predict the charges of insurance for data set using Linear Regression
 # Data Set
 Data set have some attributes for our insurance subscribers (age, sex, bmi, children, smoker, region, Charges)